IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 Some possible reasons for this, and some things you could do to troubleshoot, are as follows:

-- Check to see whether there are any errors from the `generateIdentity()` call.
+- The identity is invalid.
+Check to see whether there are any errors from the previous `generateIdentity()` call.
-- Enable logging to get more information: see [Enable Logging](#enable-logging)
+- You could enable logging to get more information: see [Enable Logging](#enable-logging).
+- The advertising token inside the UID2 identity has expired, and the refresh token has also expired, so the SDK cannot refresh the token.

-- It's possible that the identity that was generated has expired.
-If this happens, you'll need to call the `generateIdentity()` method again: see [Client-Side Integration Example](#client-side-integration-example).
+If there is no identity, you'll need to call the `generateIdentity()` method again: see [Configure the UID2 Mobile SDK](#configure-the-uid2-mobile-sdk).

-For more information, see [Best Practices on When to Pass DII to the UID2 Mobile SDK](#best-practices-on-when-to-pass-dii-to-the-uid2-mobile-sdk).
+For more information, see [When to Pass a New UID2 Identity into the SDK](#when-to-pass-a-new-uid2-identity-into-the-sdk).

-## Best Practices on When to Pass DII to the UID2 Mobile SDK
+## When to Pass a New UID2 Identity into the SDK

 The first time a new user opens the app, no UID2 identity exists.
 You'll need to call the `generateIdentity()` method, with the DII, to start the token generation: